nikki-uwu/smolBrain/README.md

 smolBrain is a fully integrated, 4-layer tracker board built around the nRF52833 and ICM-45686.

+Huge thank you to slimerVR devs and people from the official discord server 🤍.
+Without their help I would make nothing :3

 For general information on SlimeVR nRF trackers, firmware flashing, pairing, and calibration, see the official documentation: https://docs.slimevr.dev/smol-slimes/